 S. Spirito al Cimitero di S. Orsola: side wall

-The Norman kings of Sicily promoted the construction of many churches at Palermo where it is said they found 300 mosques.
-Almost all of these churches were replaced by new ones or were significantly modified e.g. the Cathedral.
+The Norman kings of Sicily promoted the construction of many churches in Palermo where it is said they found 300 mosques.
+Almost all of these churches were replaced by new ones or were significantly modified, e.g. the Cathedral.

 S. Spirito was built in 1178 in the southern environs of the town and it adjoined a Cistercian abbey which was eventually abandoned.
 In the XVIIIth century it was turned into the funerary chapel of a large cemetery, without its overall structure and external decoration being altered.

 The use of interlacing arches and black lavic stones is typical of the most famous Norman buildings, i.e. the Cathedrals of Palermo, Monreale and Cefal¨.
 According to tradition in 1282 a French soldier verbally abused a Sicilian woman in this church; the ensuing brawl led to the Sicilian Vespers and eventually to the throne of Sicily being offered to Peter III, King of Aragon.